01 of 05

 Nuuanu Pali Lookout

-A really fun daytrip to take if you're staying in the Honolulu and Waikiki area is a trip over the Pali Highway to Windward Oahu.
+A really fun day trip to take if you're staying in the Honolulu and Waikiki area is a trip over the Pali Highway to Windward Oahu.
 Along the way, you're sure to enjoy the wonderful scenery as you make a few stops that you'll really enjoy.
-This Google map will help you plan your trip and show you where the stops along the way are located.

 Nuuanu Pali Lookout

 Heading over the Pali Highway (61), in Honolulu, which you can access from either Ala Mona Blvd. or the H1 Highway, your first stop should be the Nu'uanu Pali Lookout.
 Admission is $3.00 per car.
 (From the lookout you'll get fantastic views of Windward Oahu from Kaneohe Bay all the way to Chinaman's Hat (Mokoli'i Island).
 It's a windy place, so watch your hat.
 You might want to bring a light jacket since it can tend to be chilly.

 The Pali Lookout is the site of the Battle of Nuuanu, where in 1795 King Kamehameha I won the struggle that finally united Oahu under his rule.
 This fierce battle claimed hundreds of soldiers’ lives, many of which were forced off of the Pali’s sheer cliffs.

 Get back on the Pali Highway and continue eastward towards Kailua, the largest town on this side of the island.
 If you have time, you can stop in Kailua on your way back in the afternoon.Continue to 2 of 5 below.

 02 of 05